CHARTING COMPONENT STRENGTH - FINDING THE RIGHT CHARTING TOOL

 Due to our a) client-side strength and b) strength of rendering quality/robustness, ProEssentials within the browser diverges towards two paths:

 a) The path toward absolute maximum interactivity, speed, robustness, but limits browsers to IE / Windows OS.
+Ideal for your secured proprietary web solutions to mission critical clients.

 b) The path toward minimum interactivity, excellent image quality independent of size, robust graphic potential, and works with any browser.

-b) Minimum Interactivity but maximum audience: Our .NET WebForm controls rendering simple JPG or PNG images with or without imagemaps (hotspots.)
+b) Minimum Interactivity but maximum audience: Our .NET WebForm controls rendering simple JPG, PNG, or SVG images with or without imagemaps (hotspots.)
 Again, you'll be getting the maximum graphical potential to the largest problem domain.
 Features such as multiple axes, date-time, annotations, and overall intelligent image construction help maintain chart quality at smaller chart sizes.
 If you have a huge site producing thousands of images, nothing uses fewer clock cycles per image than ProEssentials.
 ProEssentials does more, with more intelligence, with fewer cpu cycles.

 2) Internet-Aware client side development:

 I always recommend to develop internet aware EXEs over browser apps.
 The browser was originally designed for static words, images, and simple form processing.
 I prefer Google Earth over Google's web maps.
-ITunes and Napster work better as an internet-aware EXE than would as a web site.
+ITunes and Spotify works better as an internet-aware EXE than would as a web site, clearly!
 If you're working with lots of data, want maximum interactivity, much easier development, better testing and debugging, better performance, more stability, and so many other advantages, create a simple EXE that gets its data over the net.
 ProEssentials has very simple features to 1) efficiently transfer binary chart states across the net, and 2) incrementally load data across the net.
 Our WinForm interfaces, native DLL, and ActiveXs can all receive data from our WebForm interfaces.
 We provide all interfaces to allow all potential combinations of EXE, Browser App, and Internet-Aware EXE development.
 Internet-aware EXEs are the best; and ProEssentials with its client-side strength is the best chart for your internet-aware EXE.

 THE BOTTOM LINE (It's about pleasing and protecting the customer, and what we do best!)